kkrish39/netlink-with-spi-device-gpio/README.md

 # About the project

-The project is designed in such a way that, the driver will
+The project is designed in such a way that, the spi-driver will be probing for spi-device.
+We can register device/driver in any order and the probe function will get called to initialize the device/drivers

 I've disabled the debug information, and printing only the important information as ALERT which can as well be controlled by adding/removing the macros.